becloudready/ansible-tutorials/README.md

 - Create a custom fact in remote nodes & get the git & httpd version using ansible adhoc command.
 - Write a playbook to read username & password as variables & display the output.
 - Write a playbook to install httpd using command line argument.
-- Write a playbook to get the following details of localhost using setup module i)ansible_distribution ii)ansible_distribution_version iii)ansible_os_family
+- Write a playbook to get the following details of localhost using setup module
+  -   ansible_distribution
+  -   ansible_distribution_version
+  -   ansible_os_family
 - Write a playbook to perform the following arithmetic operations by passing values of x & y through vars.yaml file.
   - Addition
   - Subtraction